Chumper/Datatable/README.md

 > If you find any issues, please report them in the bug tracker!

 *Please Note*, if you want Datatable 1.10 support & Laravel 5 support, try out our newest branch!

-> A new version of this package is currently in development.
-Please visit https://github.com/OpenSkill/Datatable for updates.
-> We welcome everybody to contribute and discuss the development there.
->
-> This is a collaboration between timgws, Chumper and others
->
-> If you find any issues or want to discuss the development, please report them in the bug tracker!

-##Important

 If you upgrade from version 2.1.* or below please make sure you adjust your app.php with the new alias: